AgnitumuS/ubjs/DOC-UB-PUB-MAIN_PAGE.md

   should be of type ${usersEntity.attributes.name.dataType}
   and with label ${usersEntity.attributes.name.caption}
 `)
-console.log(`Control for selecting user from list should use ${usersEntity.getDescriptionAttribute()}
+console.log(`Control for selecting the user from the list should use ${usersEntity.getDescriptionAttribute()}
   as a list content attribute`)

-console.log(`Currently logged in user
+console.log(`Currently logged-in user
   ${u.haveAccessToMethod('update') ? 'can' : 'can not'} edit uba_user`)
 ```

 ## Querying data

-In most case client retrieve data from server using UBQL (UnityBase Query Language).
+In most cases client retrieves data from the server using UBQL (UnityBase Query Language).

 {@link UBConnection#Repository connection.Repository} fabric function is a helper
 for building UBQL